 This site specifies rules and conventions for proper usage of the Cold Spring Harbor Laboratory (CSHL) logo.
 Consistent logo usage is an important component of building and maintaining a strong institutional identity.
 The CSHL logo is registered with the US Patent & Trademark Office and is protected against unauthorized uses.
 Adherence to the guidelines set forth here is essential to ensure that CSHL is consistently presented in a legally and visually correct manner.
 It is the responsibility of each person using this site to see that usage and trademark protocols are followed in all official communications.

-Please contact the Department of Public Affairs for any clarification or assistance that you may need to address situations or circumstances not covered on this site.
+Please contact the Communications Department for any clarification or assistance that you may need to address situations or circumstances not covered on this site.

 * Logo file access is below.
 Please read through the guidelines first.
 Do not use the example images, they are for display purposes only.